FREQUENTLY ASKED QUESTIONS (FAQ'S)

 What is your cancellation policy?

 Once you make an appointment, we are holding that particular slot for you.
-We require 48 hours notice (2 business days) for cancellation.
+We require 48 hours notice (2 full business days) for cancellation.
 If you must cancel within the 48 hours, we will always try to fill your slot for you.
 However, if we can’t, then you are responsible for payment.

 I have children at home/a sick parent/an irregular job and I can’t always predict my availability.
 I may have to cancel at the last minute.
 How does this work in your practice?

 You can make appointments as you wish, but the cancellation policy is still the same.

 Are you available if I need to telephone you between sessions?

 No. This is not an emergency-based practice.
 If your issues require more intense attention than can be provided within the counselling hour, another type of therapy (or therapist) would be more appropriate for you.